Blog

 Step 3: Choose a Joint Commission Accredited Agency

 HealthComp and other TPAs frequently require or strongly prefer agencies that hold Joint Commission Accreditation.
-BrightStar Care of Burleson is Joint Commission Accredited, meeting the highest national standards for home health care quality and safety.
-This accreditation matters during the authorization process because it demonstrates to the TPA that your care will be delivered by a credentialed, accountable agency.
+BrightStar Care of Burleson is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
+This accreditation demonstrates to the TPA that your care will be delivered by a credentialed, accountable agency.

 Step 4: BrightStar Care Coordinates Directly With HealthComp